-Square, saw tooth or triangle.
+WAVE Square, saw tooth or triangle.

-Filter

-Low-pass, high-pass, band-pass or all-pass.

-Q, also known as resonance, sets how much the waveform signal is boosted around the cutoff frequency.
-It affects how bright or dull the wave sounds.
+- FILTER Low-pass, high-pass, band-pass or all-pass. - Q Resonance control.
+Boost the signal around the cutoff frequency, to change how bright or dull the wave sounds. - DIST Use clip or wrap distortion. - PHASE Compress the waveform horizontally.

-Dist

-Use clip or wrap distortion.

-Phase

-Phase compresses the waveform horizontally.
 It is applied after filtering with Q and cutoff.
-See figure 2.14 for examples.
+See figure 2.11 for examples.